Subscription Billing

-So, what’s the key difference?
-Subscription management refers to a suite of advanced technology that handles all aspects of customers’ subscriptions, billing being one of them.
+So, what are the key differences?
+Subscription management refers to a suite of advanced technology that handles all aspects of customers’ subscriptions like renewals, billing being one of them.
 It’s more robust, touches more areas of the business, and can help with bigger-picture business goals.
 That’s Stax Bill.

-Recurring billing software simply handles billing and invoicing.
-Which is still cool and offers a ton of value.
+Recurring billing software simply handles billing automation from multiple payment methods and invoicing.
+Which still offers a ton of value, including built-in metrics data.
 It’s just more limited.
 Think of it like this: recurring billing is an element of subscription management.
 It’s a feature contained within the wider subscription management toolkit.

 To boil it down, a recurring billing platform handles billing and invoicing.
 You might also hear it referred to as subscription billing software.
 Let’s begin by breaking down what you can expect from it.